Nordic Master in Public Administration, Leadership and Digitalization

 This means that graduating candidates can receive one, two, or three different master degrees, depending on the individual choices and educational focus.
 Each university issues a diploma, given that local criteria are met by the candidates:

-From UNIVERSITY OF GOTHENBURG, graduating candidates may receive a Master of Public Administration.
+From UNIVERSITY OF GOTHENBURG, graduating candidates may receive a Master of Science with a major in Public Administration.

 Upon the successful completion of the program, candidates will acquire the following knowledge, skills and, competencies: